Tom Fenoughty (footballer, born 1941): Football career

 Tom Fenoughty was signed by Sheffield United from non-league Sheffield in 1964.
 He made 49 appearances, scoring 4 goals, before moving to Chesterfield in 1969.
 He made 101 appearances (15 goals) for Chesterfield mostly in midfield.

 In 1972, he retired from the full-time game, and returned to his career as a pharmaceutical chemist (he is a graduate of Manchester University) while playing part-time for Matlock Town.
 He played for Matlock for five years, scoring one of their four goals in their 4–0 win over Scarborough in the 1975 FA Trophy victory at Wembley Stadium, and was then their manager for four years.

-Career outside football

-He is currently the northern regional manager for a pharmaceutical company.

 Family

-His brothers Mick and Nick both had spells with Chesterfield F.C., and his father (also named Tom) played for York City.
+His brothers Mick and Nick both had spells with Chesterfield, and his father (also named Tom) played for York City.
 All three brothers played for Matlock in the FA Trophy final in 1975.

 His son Mark Fenoughty is currently Chief Operating Officer at Sheffield United.